canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/charm-dev/charm-dev-part1.md

 The charm will now be built and the final charm assembled, ending up in `~/charms/layers/trusty/examplee`.

-Now deploy it with Juju:
+We can now deploy it with Juju:

 ```bash
 juju deploy example